Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacofficehours.md

 # IDBac Contact/Office Hours

-If you have questions related to IDBac, please contact Nyssa Krull at [nkrull@uic.edu].
+If you have questions related to IDBac, please contact Nyssa Krull at [nkrull@uic.edu](nkrull@uic.edu).

 Additionally, weekly office hours will be hosted via Zoom every Friday at 10am CST.
 These sessions are an oporunity to recieve hands-on support with IDBac workflows, ask questions or discuss features offered on the web  analysis platform.
 [!NOTE]